Approved Uses for PROMACTA® (eltrombopag):

 - abnormal liver function tests

 - skin discoloration including darkening of skin patches (hyperpigmentation)

 The most common side effects when PROMACTA is used to treat SAA when other medicines to treat SAA have not worked well enough:

 Laboratory tests may show abnormal changes to the cells in your bone marrow.

-Tell your health care provider about any bruising or bleeding that happens while you take, and after you stop taking, PROMACTA.
+Tell your health care provider about any bruising or bleeding that happens while you take or after you stop taking PROMACTA.